subugoe/operandi/ExampleWorkflows/README.md

 - `maxForks` directive inside the `integer_collector` process sets the number of maximum instances.
 Useful when we want to execute a process in a sequential manner.

 ## workflow3
-This workflow demonstrates how to run OCR-D processors in parallel.
+This workflow demonstrates how to run dummy OCR-D processors in parallel.
 For our example we use the demo processor ocrd-vandalize.

 ### 1. Installation of the ocrd_vandalize processor from source
 1. Clone the repository and enter its directory